tessabirt/Final-Project-Explore/shiny_demo.md

 Shiny apps are contained in a single script called `app.R` . `app.R` has three components:

 -   a user interface (ui) object, which controls the layout and appearance of your app

 -   a server function, which contains the instructions needed to build your app

 -   a call to `shinyApp()` which creates your web application based on your ui/server objects.

-Let’s create a new shiny app by going to File -\> New File -\> Shiny Web App.
-Call it something like ‘shinyDemo’, and save it in the project directory (which should be the default).
+Let's create a new shiny app by going to File -\> New File -\> Shiny Web App.
+Call it something like 'shinyDemo', and save it in the project directory (which should be the default).
 Keep all other default settings.